Mind the Gap (2004 film)

 Mind the Gap is a 2004 American multi-story comedy-drama film, written and directed by Eric Schaeffer.
 The film moves back and forth between five separate stories that interconnect with each other by the end of the film.
-The film stars Elizabeth Reaser, Eric Schaeffer, Jill Sobule, Charles Parnell, John Heard, Vera Farmiga, and Alan King in his last film role.
+The film stars Elizabeth Reaser, Eric Schaeffer, Jill Sobule in her final film, Charles Parnell, John Heard, Vera Farmiga, and Alan King in his last film role.

 Plot

 Five New Yorkers come to terms with the bitter-sweet reality of life in this collection of intertwined stories.
 Single dad Sam (Eric Schaeffer) struggles to raise his son; elderly Herb (Alan King) honors a deceased friend with a perilous act; musician Jody (Jill Sobule) worries what heartache will do to her pacemaker; free-spirited Malissa (Elizabeth Reaser) cares for her sick mother; and John (Charles Parnell) reels from his failed marriage.